Exponential Qubit Reduction in Optimization for Financial Transaction Settlement: Introduction

 The solution of this linear constrained binary optimization problem equals the solution of the mixed binary optimization (MBO)

-for large $\lambda$.
-Here, continuous slack variables $\myvec s_k \geq 0$ (element-wise) were introduced to capture the inequality constraints as penalty terms in the objective.
-For large enough $\lambda$, any violation of the constraints~\ref{eq:constraints} will result in a less than optimal solution vector.
+for large $\lambda$, referred to as the \emph{slack parameter}.
+Here, continuous \emph{slack variables} $\myvec s_k \geq 0$ (element-wise) were introduced to capture the inequality constraints as penalty terms in the objective.
+Note, that by approximating $\myvec s_k$ as a binary representation, i.e.~$(\myvec s_k)_i \approx \sum_{l = -L_1}^{l = L_2}\tilde{b}_{kil}2^l, \tilde{b}_{kil}\in \{0,1\}$, the problem could further be transformed into a QUBO problem without any constraints.
+For large enough $\lambda$, any violation of the constraints~\ref{eq:constraints} will result in a less-than-optimal solution vector.
 Equation~\ref{eq:trs_qubo1} can directly be rewritten:

 For fixed $\myvec s$, the minimization over binary $\myvec x$ is a QUBO problem as in equ.~\ref{eq:QUBO} with $Q = A + \textrm{Diag}[\myvec b(\myvec s)]$\footnote{Here we use: $\myvec x^T \text{Diag}[\myvec b]\myvec x = \sum_{i = 1}^I b_i x_i^2 \overset{x_i^2 = x_i}{=} \myvec b^T\myvec x$}, where $\textrm{Diag}[\myvec b]$ is the matrix with the vector $\myvec b$ on the diagonal and zeros elsewhere.